 The pharmacological understanding of alcohol's endorphin mechanism has led to one of the most evidence-based treatments for alcohol use disorder: naltrexone.
 By blocking opioid receptors, naltrexone prevents the endorphin response to drinking and reduces alcohol's pleasurable effects.

-David Sinclair's insight was that naltrexone could be used not for abstinence-supported recovery but for pharmacological extinction: taking naltrexone before drinking, rather than as a constant daily medication.
-The theory: each drinking episode under naltrexone blockade activates the cue-response-reward sequence but without the reward — extinguishing the conditioned association between drinking cues and pleasure through unrewarded repetition.
-Over months, desire to drink should extinguish.
+David Sinclair's insight, developed through decades of research at Finland's National Public Health Institute, was that naltrexone could be used not for abstinence-supported recovery but for pharmacological extinction: taking naltrexone one hour before drinking, rather than as a constant daily medication.
+The theory: each drinking episode under naltrexone blockade activates the cue-response-reward sequence but without the reward -- extinguishing the conditioned association between drinking cues and pleasure through unrewarded repetition.

-Acamprosate, an NMDA receptor modulator, works through a complementary mechanism: it reduces the NMDA hyperexcitability of early abstinence, reducing the neurobiological discomfort that drives relapse in the early weeks after stopping.
-Together, naltrexone and acamprosate address different phases of the alcohol use cycle — reward during active drinking, and withdrawal-driven craving during early abstinence.
+Acamprosate, an NMDA receptor modulator approved for alcohol dependence treatment, works through a complementary mechanism: it reduces the NMDA hyperexcitability of early abstinence, alleviating the neurobiological discomfort that drives relapse in the early weeks after stopping.
+Together, naltrexone and acamprosate address different phases of the alcohol use cycle -- reward during active drinking, and withdrawal-driven craving during early abstinence.

 For related concepts, see how addiction works, how stress damages the body, what happens when you don't sleep, and what the science of longevity shows.